-Since podium is ground level, other floors are 1, 2, 3 etc. upwards or 01, 02, 03 downwards.
+Since podium was intended as a new “ground level”, it was decided to designate the podium level as ground floor or 0.
+The other floors are 1, 2, 3 etc. upwards or 01, 02, 03 downwards.
 03 level is sometimes street level.

 A colour coding was introduced to help people spot the right buttons to press in lifts.
 Podium level is usually indicated by white lettering on a red background.
 Floors above podium level were indicated by black lettering on a white background.
 Floors below podium level were indicated by white lettering on a black background.
 (This may not have been perpetuated in recent lift renewals.)